 - Not that Juliet gets the impressive last words in all the endings.
 In one ending, after stabbing herself and falling down on Romeo so her butt lands on his face, her final words before dying are is "I hope we spend eternity with my butt on your face."
 The narrator is not happy.

 - A Song of Ice and Fire.
 Tyrion Lannister is in a cell facing execution the next day.
 He tries to think of some appropriate last words, but all he can come up with is "Bugger you all!" which he admits won't get a place in the history books.

 - In the Vorkosigan Saga novel Barrayar, the Pretender Vordarian's last words were "You're a Betan!
 You can't do-" Also an example of Killed Mid-Sentence.

-- In the Big Bang Theory episode "The Cruciferous Vegetable Amplification", Sheldon states that he once had an uncle named Carl whose last words were "I think that there is a badger in our chimney.
+- In The Big Bang Theory episode "The Cruciferous Vegetable Amplification", Sheldon states that he once had an Uncle Carl whose last words were "I think there's a badger in our chimney.
 Hand me that flashlight."